Current Environment: Production

 We first assess your child to determine the best timing for surgery.
 Some children need surgery immediately; others first need their hearts to mature before an operation, so we will instead use catheters and stents as a temporary step.

+The many specialists caring for your child constantly ask one another: “What kind of surgery is needed?”
+“Can we consider non-surgical treatments to prepare for surgery or maybe even use in place of surgery?”
 Also, before and after surgery, we coordinate with the Cardiac Neurodevelopment Program to include the diagnosis and treatment of neurodevelopmental conditions in treatment plans for patients who are potentially at risk.

 Neonatal surgery can be complex and difficult.
 That’s why every neonatal operation at Boston Children’s involves a team of experienced anesthesiologists and at least two neonatal cardiac surgeons.
-We consistently see better outcomes for patients when more than one set of experienced eyes and hands repair CHD.
+We consistently see better outcomes for patients when more than one set of experienced eyes and hands repair a CHD.
 Our experience and belief in collaboration allow us to constantly improve surgical treatment so that you and your child can safely get on a path to recovery.

 Our cardiac surgeons partner with cardiologists, nurses, and other specialists in the Fetal Cardiology Program to deliver personalized care for you and your infant before and after birth.